SANT BARTOMEU FESTIVITIES

 SATURDAY OF SANT BARTOMEU

-The Saturday of Sant Bartomeu is perhaps one of the days with the greatest atmosphere because, apart from the "paradetes" and activities typical of the festivities, the "mercadillo" (street market) is also held, as it is every Saturday.
-A market of food, decoration and textile products typical in many municipalities of Mallorca.
-So on Saturday we recommend you leave the hotel after breakfast and enjoy the streets of Sóller full of traditional products.
+The Saturday of Sant Bartomeu is perhaps one of the most lively days, as in addition to the stalls and activities typical of the festivities, the weekly “mercadillo” (street market) is also held.
+This market offers food, decoration, and textile products, typical in many towns in Mallorca.
+That’s why on Saturday we recommend leaving the hotel after breakfast and enjoying the streets of Sóller filled with traditional and cultural products rich in history.

-After the 27th of August, a very special last day of the fiestas is celebrated, as it is on this day that the "Nit de foc" (Night of Fire) of the Esclatabutzes takes place at night: one of the oldest "colles" of demons in Mallorca created in 1996 by the inhabitants of Sóller which offers a great scenographic, pyrotechnic and musical show thanks to its demons and drums (Esclatadrums).
-The show usually starts with a more theatrical part and ends with a great fire and pyrotechnics display in which the people take an active part.
+In the evening, the festivities conclude in a very special way, as it is on this night that the “Nit de foc” of the Esclatabutzes takes place.
+This is one of the oldest groups of demons in Mallorca, created in 1996 by residents of Sóller, offering a spectacular show of scenery, pyrotechnics, and music thanks to their demons and drums (Esclatadrums).
+The show usually begins with a more theatrical performance before culminating in a grand display of fire and fireworks, in which the public actively participates.

 Also, we must not forget that it is a fire show and that the pyrotechnic spikes burn.
 For this reason, if you want to enjoy the festival to the full, we recommend that you do the same as the locals: dress in old, long sleeved clothes and go to the fountain in the square just before the show starts to get your clothes a little wet and avoid possible burns.
 Also, if you don't want to "dance" with the "demons" and just want to watch the show, we recommend you to stand as close as possible to the façades that mark the perimeter of the square.
 This way you can be away from the fire but still experience the spectacle from the inside.
 On the other hand, the pyrotechnics cause great thunder and noise, so it is a good tip to wear earplugs.
 Also, it is a show that takes place almost at eleven o'clock at night, so we recommend you to have dinner before going to the square to experience the "Nit de foc".